 Pulled from Benzinga Pro data, Arch Coal ARCH posted Q3 earnings of $181.01 million, an increase from Q2 of 55.59%.
 Sales dropped to $863.80 million, a 23.76% decrease between quarters.
 Arch Coal reached earnings of $407.56 million and sales of $1.13 billion in Q2.

-Earnings data without context is not clear and can be difficult to base trading decisions on.
-Return on Capital Employed (ROCE) helps to filter signal from noise by measuring yearly pre-tax profit relative to capital employed by a business.
-Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
-In Q2, Arch Coal posted an ROCE of 0.34%.
+Return on Capital Employed is a measure of yearly pre-tax profit relative to capital employed by a business.
+Changes in earnings and sales indicate shifts in a company's ROCE.
+A higher ROCE is generally representative of successful growth of a company and is a sign of higher earnings per share in the future.
+A low or negative ROCE suggests the opposite.
+In Q3, Arch Coal posted an ROCE of 0.15%.

 ROCE is a powerful metric for comparing the effectiveness of capital allocation for similar companies.
 A relatively high ROCE shows Arch Coal is potentially operating at a higher level of efficiency than other companies in its industry.
 If the company is generating high profits with its current level of capital, some of that money can be reinvested in more capital which will generally lead to higher returns and, ultimately, earnings per share (EPS) growth.

 For Arch Coal, the positive return on capital employed ratio of 0.15% suggests that management is allocating their capital effectively.
 Effective capital allocation is a positive indicator that a company will achieve more durable success and favorable long-term returns.